 Title IX Coordinator

+Dr. Rinardo Reddick

+75 Grasslands Road

-75 Grasslands Road, Student Center 203, Valhalla, NY 10595
+Valhalla, NY 10595

 914-606-6313

 titleixcoordinator@sunywcc.edu

-• Security & Local Law Enforcement
+b.
+Security & Local Law Enforcement

 Reporting Individuals have the right to file a criminal complaint with College Security and/or with local law enforcement and/or state police.
 Reporting Individuals can receive assistance from College Security in making contact with local law enforcement and/or state police.